 St. Augustine also makes our list of the best places to travel in the US in March because we love the warmer temperatures of Florida.

-If you want to escape the cold, let the kids experience a Celtic culture, and learn some history, then St. Augustine is the place to visit this March.
+If you want to escape the cold, let the kids experience a Celtic culture, and learn some history, then St. Augustine is the best warm place to visit this March.

 You might also be interested in these other Best Places to travel in the US with your family: